kammitama5/kammitama5.github.io/_posts/2018-5-29-Tuesday-May-29th.md

   I mean, I'm learning some stuff, but I can't say I've enjoyed the process.
 It's aight.
 It's been good to learn, I guess.
   Thankfully, most of my time *is* spent programming, and I have learned about things to think about as a tester that will help me think of edge cases while programming.
 I really hope it's not like an "us vs them" reality, because I *love* my programmer friends.
 They make me laugh, and we have the same sense of humour.
+Plus, if I compared the two groups, I've *definitely* gotten better, quality mentorship and encouragement from my programmer friends.
+Truth.

 ## I'm giving a lightning talk
 - I'm giving a recap talk for my local GDG group on IO.
 I already sent my slides over.
 Oh, my parents finally got the card